duereg/manager-readme/README.md

  - Grow your expertise
  - Learn different technologies
  - Be ready to explore and try new things
  - It is fine to not understand a task.
-It is NOT OK to believe that you will never be able to understand it.
+It is NOT OK to believe that you will never be able to understand it
- - Hard work and a willingness to accept that you don’t know everything trounce any particular aptitude.
+ - Hard work and a willingness to accept that you don’t know everything trounce any particular aptitude
- - The ability to learn is a skill that you can choose to improve or let stagnate.
+ - The ability to learn is a skill that you can choose to improve or let stagnate

 ## Document everything
  - Document your code